citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineAccountCreationRulesRequestModel.md

 HasIdentityPoolId returns a boolean if a field has been set.

+### SetIdentityPoolIdNil

+`func (o *MachineAccountCreationRulesRequestModel) SetIdentityPoolIdNil(b bool)`

+ SetIdentityPoolIdNil sets the value for IdentityPoolId to be an explicit nil

+### UnsetIdentityPoolId
+`func (o *MachineAccountCreationRulesRequestModel) UnsetIdentityPoolId()`

+UnsetIdentityPoolId ensures that no value is present for IdentityPoolId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)